AuinStudios/UnityProject/README.md

 ## (28/2/2021)
 ### (i didnt do anything today beause since 22th of this month i been spending 10 hours everyday on my game fixing and adding stuff)

+___
+## (1/3/2021)
+### (today was fixing a huge bug on the tutorial which didnt allow the player to play and i tried to make it that the pratical takes the objects color but i dont know rendeirng yet so i sticked with the old way and change color when it collides with a tag)